Registration with NLASW grants the Registered Social Worker (RSW) designation which is

 NEW Applicants must submit all of the following:

-- An original certificate of conduct/police records check with vulnerable sector inquiry completed within the last three (3) months.
+· An original certificate of conduct/police records check with vulnerable sector inquiry completed within the last three (3) months.
 Electronic copies are not accepted.
+Applicants are encouraged to retain a copy for employment purposes.

 Applicants who have been registered as a social worker in another jurisdiction must also submit: